 So what does the future of work look like for the average Australian?

-Atlassian’s Mike Canon-Brookes has said he thinks driving as a profession will soon be eliminated, including trucks, Ubers, and traditional taxis.
+Atlassian’s Mike Cannon-Brookes has said he thinks driving as a profession will soon be eliminated, including trucks, Ubers, and traditional taxis.
 Data entry, telemarketers, and repetitive manual tasks are also considered highly likely to become obsolete.
 Meanwhile, professions that require empathy, creativity, and human interaction are unlikely to become obsolete.

 79% of executives surveyed by Accenture said that future roles will be based around projects rather than clear cut roles.
 If you haven’t already put your hand up for a project and started to learn how to collaborate and manage one, it might be a good idea to start now.